 Reading office market rents

-According to Vail Williams, headline rents for super-prime stock remain high across the board, but the existing office rental market is generally overpriced for some and there has been rent reductions in real terms.
+According to Vail Williams, headline rents for super-prime stock remain high across the board, but the existing office rental market is generally overpriced for some and there have been rent reductions in real terms.

 Guy said: “There is now a two-tier market between existing and newly built offices which command higher rents, but this is not based on the inflation of recent years – rather, because of build cost inflation meaning that new builds need to be a step on in rental terms, to be viable.